Welcome to Raindance

 About the Course

 The information-packed Saturday Film School will give you the tools you need to establish yourself as a screenwriter, director, producer or filmmaker.
 Divided into 4 parts, this course starts at the very beginning with Writing the Screenplay before explaining the processes, tools and jobs of actually Making the Movie for whatever budget you can achieve.

-After lunch, veteran screen and stage director Patrick Tucker takes the stage to ask So You Want To Direct?
+After lunch, director Simon Hunter takes the stage to ask So You Want To Direct?
 His entertaining and revealing session will uncover some of the secrets behind framing and directing actors, followed by Raindance founder Elliot Grove explaining how to Break Into the Film Industry, touching on CVs, pitching, negotiating and personal branding.

 The speakers were amazing.
 They know their stuff and because of this they immediately put you at ease.
 The course was fun, engaging and informative.
 I learnt something new every minute, I just couldn’t get enough!
 If you’re looking for inspiration, look no further than Raindance.
 It’s the gift from the Gods!